News & Latest research

 The Heart of New Ulm Project: Population Health Takes a Village

 In New Ulm, Minn., an exciting partnership focused on heart health was formed 11 years ago.
 Hearts Beat Back: The Heart of New Ulm Project has been a successful partnership to reduce heart attacks and improve heart disease risk in a rural Minnesota town.
-Join the Public Health Foundation to learn about this innovative program led by the New Ulm Medical Center in partnership with the Minneapolis Heart Institute Foundation, Brown County Public Health, city leaders and government, local public schools, chamber of commerce, and department of parks and recreation.
-Click here to learn more and register.
+On March 21, 2018 the Public Health Foundation hosted a webinar to discuss this innovative program led by the New Ulm Medical Center in partnership with the Minneapolis Heart Institute Foundation, Brown County Public Health, city leaders and government, local public schools, chamber of commerce, and department of parks and recreation.
+View the archived webinar and discussion questions here.

 Rural Health Care Transformation Webinar Series